lakonis/s_Revue20Vancouver/slides.md

 ### Digital / conversation

+- <i class="fa fa-arrow-right"></i>  increasing the reach
+- <i class="fa fa-arrow-right"></i>  loosing symbolic capital

 ===

-The issue of the Digital in the publishing practices was brought up for every interviews.
+Another issue that we brought up during the interviews is the impact of the Digital in the publishing practices.

 The first result is that for the majority of editors and directors, digital is all about diffusion, and not much else.
-They insist on the fact that publishing online enlarged their readers reach, even if this augmentation came together with a lost of control of who and where those readers are.
+They insist on the fact that publishing online increased their reach to more readers, even if this augmentation came together with a lost of control of who and where those readers are.
 Indeed, The diffusion platform such as Erudit or OpenEdition are not able to report properly the usage.
 Whereas the paper diffusion used to go through direct subscription to the papers allowing a human and institutional contact that is lost nowadays with diffusion platforms.

 This lost is first of all a symbolic lost.
-Journal directors have this feeling to have lost symbolic capital from the fact that they don't know anymore whether if the Bodleian Libraries of Oxford have their issues on their desks, or whether the Moma is still buying the online version of
+Journal directors have this feeling that some symbolic capital has gone away from the fact that they don't know anymore whether if the Bodleian Libraries of Oxford have their issues on their desks, or whether the Moma is still buying their online version.

-- pratiques d'accès (à l'article via google)

-On the editorial side, digital changed nothing if we listen to the editor and director.
-They still edit in word, adding abslolutely no data value into their content, letting the diffusion plateform process and edit all the metadata.
+if we listen to the editor and director, digital changed nothing on the editor work.
+They edited in Microsoft Word before their journal was put online, and still do, adding absolutely no data value into their content, letting the diffusion plateform process and edit all the metadata.

+Yet, we know very well that the access to article and journal is now mainly going through search engine.
+Metadatas are therefore the main mean to access and reach an article in the ocean of scientific publications.

-We consider there a major breach in the scientific work of the scholarly journal, eventhough the platforms are taking this aspect seriously.
+We consider there is a major breach here in the scientific work of the scholarly journal, eventhough the platforms are taking the metadata aspect seriously.
 The journal are not in control of their own data, on how they appear in the web.
 They put so much value in the text of the article, and so few in presenting this text in a coherent manner for the search engine.

 %%%%%%%%%%%%%%%%%%SECTIONmoveRight%%%%%%%%%%%%%%%%%%
 ### Merci !